 Klonopin addiction has become a serious problem in the United States.
 This might be the most over-prescribed benzodiazepine medication in our country.
+Ironically, benzodiazepines replaced more dangerous drugs like barbiturates of the 1950’s to manage anxiety.

 Research indicates that the majority of people who are admitted for Klonopin addiction are males between the ages of 18 and 34.
 There are also a significant number of women who become addicted to it as well.
 This may be because women tend to suffer from panic disorders more often than men do.
 This medication is frequently physicians’ drug of choice to treat this condition.